r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 from scanned PDF files, this section can be skipped.

-If the scanned images of written NOPS exams (from your photocopier) are in PDF format, they need to be converted to PNG first using the the PDF Toolkit `pdftk` and ImageMagick's `convert`.
+If the scanned images of written NOPS exams (from your photocopier) are in PDF format, they need to be converted to PNG first using the PDF Toolkit `pdftk` and ImageMagick's `convert`.

 - **Windows:** Install PDFTk Free, ImageMagick, and Ghostscript.